UditBhaskar19/ENVIRONMENT_REPRESENTATION_USING_RADAR/P1_static_environment_representation/README.md

    y_{prev}^i \end{pmatrix} + t_{2x1}
    $$

    - **Update Grid State** : The grid cell measurements and the predicted grid cell states are gated and updated.
 Since the grid is rectangular with uniformly sized cells.
-Each grid cell can be indexed like an image leading to efficient gating and state updates. different rules for state update is applied depending on whether the cells are gated , not gated , inside active sensor FOV or outside active sensor FOV. <br>
+Each grid cell can be indexed like an image leading to efficient gating and state updates. different rules for state update is applied depending on whether the cells are gated , not gated , inside active sensor FOV or outside active sensor FOV.

    ![](https://github.com/UditBhaskar19/ENVIRONMENT_REPRESENTATION_USING_RADAR/blob/main/P1_static_environment_representation/readme_artifacts/update_rules.PNG)